 To be clear, this cocktail resurgence does not refer to $5 cocktails during the happy hour of the nearest college bar.
 I'm talking about the $12-20 / glass cocktail mixed with hand-selected ingredients by tenured artisans who are dedicated to their craft.
 These quality craft cocktails are meant to be sipped slow, with pleasure and reverence.

-Valentine 75 Cocktail
+14-Day Infused Valentine Cocktail

-750 ml Gin (Alpine, Beehive, Hammer Spring, Madam Pattirini, and Ooma are some of our local favorites)
+- 750 ml gin (Alpine, Beehive, Hammer Spring, Madam Pattirini, and Ooma are some of our local favorites)

-- petals from organic 6-8 roses (depending on size of blossom)
+- petals from 6-8 organic roses (depending on size of blossom)

 - 2-3 whole lemons (depending on size), sliced

 - sparkling rosé wine, well chilled (Schramsberg Brut Rosé is one of our favorites or, for a real indulgence, try the Charles Heidsieck Brut Rosé)

 - additional fresh rose petals to garnish

 - raw / turbinado sugar cubes (optional - *see below)

-Add the cherries, rose petals, and lemon slices to the gin in a non-reactive vessel (glass or stainless preferred).
+- Add the cherries, rose petals, and lemon slices to the gin in a non-reactive vessel (glass or stainless preferred).
 Set aside in dark room, at room temperature, for 14 days.

-After infusing for the prescribed time period, strain the fruit and flowers from the gin with a fine mesh sieve.
+- After infusing for the prescribed time period, strain the fruit and flowers from the gin with a fine mesh sieve.

-Add 1 part infused gin (typically 1.5 to 2 ounces) to a champagne flute.
+- Add 1 part infused gin (typically 1.5 to 2 ounces) to a champagne flute.

 *Note, we find the infusion of the cherries makes the gin sweet enough that no additional sugar is necessary in the final cocktail.
 However, this is easily adjust to your unique preferences and tastes.
 Simply drop a small sugar cube in the glass before the the gin for extra sweetness.

-Non-alcoholic Valentine 75
+Non-alcoholic 14-Day Infused Valentine Cocktail

 - 2 cups cherry syrup**

 - juice of 4 limes (save the rinds of the juiced limes)

 - ~½ cup of fresh mint leaves

 - 1 Tbsp rose water

 - 1 Tbsp orange blossom water

 - additional fresh rose petals

-Mix the syrup, lime juice, rose water, and orange water in a non-reactive vessel (glass or stainless preferred).
+- Mix the syrup, lime juice, rose water, and orange water in a non-reactive vessel (glass or stainless preferred).

-After infusing for the prescribed time period, strain the fruit and flowers from the mixture with a fine mesh sieve.
+- After infusing for the prescribed time period, strain the fruit and flowers from the mixture with a fine mesh sieve.

 - Add 1 part infused syrup (typically 1.5 to 2 ounces) and top with 3 parts of the soda water (typically 4 to 6 ounces).

-Garnish with fresh rose petals, cherries (Bing or Luxardo are much preferred to maraschino), and/or lime wheels.
+- Garnish with fresh rose petals, cherries (bing or luxardo are much preferred to maraschino), and/or lime wheels.